tierklinik-dobersberg/cis-idm/README.md

 docker-compose build && docker-compose up
 ```

+A full reference of all available configuration keys can be found in [./internal/config/config.go](./internal/config/config.go).

 ### Important Warning

 For the time being cisidm depends on tierklinik-dobersberg/apis (for Go) and on '@tkd/apis' (for JS/TypeScript).
 These are not yet released!
 The Dockerfile provided in this repository expected a `tkd/apis:latest` image on your machine.